pranabdas/linux/docs/vi.md

 ---
-title: VI / VIM editor
+title: VI or VIM editor
 sidebar_label: Vi editor
 ---

-VI / VIM is a simple and powerful editor.
+VI/<wbr/>VIM is a simple and powerful editor.
 If you are accessing a remote workstation or cluster where you don't have the option to launch graphical programs, VIM is a great option.
 Almost any Linux or UNIX system has VI editor preinstalled.
 Recent OS will likely have VIM (**V**i **IM**proved) instead of